thanks4opensource/markoplexing/README.md

 Basic constants describing I/O port (thus physical MCU pin) assignments, etc (many "etceteras") are contained [main.c](source/main.c), [markoplex.c](source/markoplex.c),  and [display.c](source/display.c) source files.
 A differently connected LPC824 would require changing these.
 Of course a different MCU would require a complete rewrite of the code which, in the interest of simplicity, is written in C and without any attempt a making it generic and portable.

 If a 12 LED APA102 "smart" RGB strip is available it can be connected and driven by the LPC824's SPI peripheral to display the detected switch closures (actual and/or ghost).
-See the files [display.c](source/display.c) and [apa102s.c](source/apa102s.c), and the `#ifdef USE_DISPLAY` conditional compilation directive.
+See the file [display.c](source/display.c) and the `#ifdef USE_DISPLAY` conditional compilation directive.
 If not, the included `markcharl.gdb` file's "dprintf" command can be used instead (or in addition).

 The `#ifdef SWITCHABLE_KEYPAD` configuration is for use with the [circuit](#configurable_circuit), below.